NashTech-Labs/Azure_Application_gateway_with_Public_IP_Address/application-gateway-with-public-ip/README.md

 # application-gateway

-This Terraform Git repo contains a code that create application gateway with public ip address in Azure.
+This Terraform Git repo contains a code that create application gateway with public IP address in Azure.

 ## Prerequisites